ItsNathanG/PictureLogin/readme.md

 Obtaining the plugin
 ---
-You can download the plugin on Spigot: https://www.spigotmc.org/resources/picturelogin-continued.101216/
+You can download the plugin over on Spigot: https://www.spigotmc.org/resources/picturelogin-continued.101216/

 Credit to...
 ---